gbrough/GettingStartedMachineLearning/Readme.md

 ### How can I apply ML to my life?
  - Trending Skill for Data Scientists
- - Contribute to the field of Articial Intelligence (build a robot for example)
+ - Contribute to the field of Articial Intelligence (build your own C3PO for example)
  - ML used for app recommenders - Learning from pattern recognition (Products from Netflix, Amazon, Google, etc)
  - Computer Vision - Automous Cars, Drones, Image Recognition
  - Natural Language Processing - Digital Voice Assistant - Smart Speaker
- - Neural Networks - Deep Learning - subset of Machine Learning
+ - Neural Networks - Deep Learning - subset of Machine Learning - Facial Recognition

 <p align="center"><img src="https://user-images.githubusercontent.com/25274772/51422952-09202e80-1b6d-11e9-960a-c2fbdd1655a4.png" width="300" height="300" />

 ### What skills do I need?

- - Statistics, Python, Business, Communication
+ - Statistics, Python, Business, Communication/Visualization

 ### How long does it take to learn ML?
 - ML is a long journey.
 At least 10,000+ hours is the short answer (5-10 years full time)